Bewaffa Se Waffa: Plot

-Aslam (Vivek Mushran) marries Rukshar (Juhi Chawla).
+Aslam marries Rukshar.
 Their marriage problems start with the discovery of Rukhsar's inability to give birth to a child.
 Due to this, she asks for help from Nagma and she requests her to marry Aslam for a kid.
 After the marriage, Nagma's maternal uncle Ajgar Khan and Maternal Aunt conspire, due to which the misunderstandings between Aslam and Rukhsar get widened.
 Later, after many ups and downs the movie proceeds to an end.